 To recap, MongoDB is:

-With 20,000+ customers, including more than half of the Fortune 100, more than 110 million downloads, 1,000+ partners, and over 1m developers and other IT professionals registering for training through the MongoDB University, MongoDB is the market’s most widely deployed non-tabular document-based database.
+With 26,800+ customers in more than 100 countries around the world, including more than half of the Fortune 100, more than 175 million downloads, 1,000+ partners, and over 1.5 million developers and other IT professionals registering for training through the MongoDB University, MongoDB is the market’s most widely deployed non-tabular document-based database.